Stop the invasion of Rafah!

 The Palestinian people have endured horrific concentrated bombing, witnessed by the world.
 Now the Israeli Occupation Force demands the Palestinians move away from the south of Gaza, where the Israeli assault had driven them.
 The Feb.
 11 New York Times reports that many Palestinians are refusing to make what would be a third or fourth move since October 2023.

 Netanyahu’s Washington cronies, who have aided his war crimes and given support to all his lies, are now trying to fake some distance from him.
-President Joe Biden and Secretary of State Anthony Blinken declare that they have demanded of Netanyahu that Israel protect civilian lives should the IOF invade Rafah.
+President Joe Biden and Secretary of State Antony Blinken declare that they have demanded of Netanyahu that Israel protect civilian lives should the IOF invade Rafah.

 While he talks of mercy, Biden demands more billions of dollars from Congress for weapons for Israel — along with Ukraine and Taiwan.
 Biden and Blinken just want to avoid blame for Israel’s war crimes in its region.